tonyarnold/tonyarnold.github.io/_posts/2014-04-10-clean-up-your-projects-with-xcode-5.md

 ## Link Frameworks Automatically

-Every Xcode project you've worked with is likely to have a "Frameworks" group at the root of the project.
+Every Xcode project you've worked with is likely to have a *Frameworks* group at the root of the project.
 If you're on OS X it might contain things like *Cocoa.framework*, *Foundation.framework* and *CoreData.framework*, on iOS it holds *UIKit.framework* and friends.
 One of the improvements that came with Xcode 5 was [LLVM Modules](http://clang.llvm.org/docs/Modules.html).
 One of the improvements that modules brings is the ability to automatically link any system frameworks that you `#import`.
 This is **awesome**, and it's one less thing you now have to look after.

 As long as you're only keeping system frameworks in that group, you can delete it. **Yes, delete the entire "Frameworks" group**.
-Just ensure that you've enabled "Link Frameworks Automatically" in your Xcode project's settings.
+Just ensure that you've enabled *Link Frameworks Automatically* in your Xcode project's settings.

 <img src="http://static.tonyarnold.com/xcode-project-settings-lfa.png" alt="Xcode project settings showing 'Link Frameworks Automatically' setting" class="widescreen" />